Neo-Shtick Theater

 Marc Dinkin, music, lyrics: Marc has been a songwriter and performer for over 15 years.
 Trading in his squeaky violin for a squeaky guitar in high school, he began composing such youthful gems as "Don't Fall Asleep this Time, Jill," but soon was asking more serious questions like "You changed my life, but could you leave my room alone?"
 The bulk of his rock songwriting has been performed with the band, Youngster, long time pop-rock entertainers of NYC and past-winner of Swing Magazine's Best Unsigned Band of the year.
 He also wrote and directed the award-winning musical, "The Prophet and the Janitor."
 He has recently written a collection of children songs for The Learning Company's Reader Rabbit CD-ROM series, including the touching anthem, "I Believe in B." His songs have also been featured in Mainely A Capella's "Best of College A Cappella" CD compilation, Music Pen's online and CD-ROM games and Ragu's site, eat.com.
 He currently lives in NYC with his wonderful (although not Vegan) wife Julie, who wrote his favorite line in "Bigger is Better."

-* Courtesy of Actors' Equity Association
+* These actors are appearing courtesy of Actors' Equity Association.